insight-creative/insight-creative-2018/README.md

 **Back-color2:** Second color in the background gradient.

 **Tags:** The list of categories the project falls under.
 List any that are relevant to the project, these include:
-- Audio Ads
+- Audio
 - Campaigns
-- Case Studies
+- Case Study
 - Identity
 - Media Buying
 - Packaging